Southwestern Energy (NYSE:SWN) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Southwestern Energy (NYSE:SWN – Free Report) in a research report report published on Thursday.
-The brokerage issued a hold rating on the energy company’s stock.
+StockNews.com assumed coverage on shares of Southwestern Energy (NYSE:SWN – Free Report) in a research report released on Thursday morning.
+The firm issued a hold rating on the energy company’s stock.

 A number of other equities analysts have also recently issued reports on the company.
-JPMorgan Chase & Co. raised Southwestern Energy from an underweight rating to a neutral rating and increased their target price for the stock from $7.00 to $8.50 in a report on Wednesday, December 6th.
-Citigroup raised their price target on Southwestern Energy from $8.00 to $8.24 and gave the company a buy rating in a report on Friday, January 12th.
-Seaport Res Ptn cut Southwestern Energy from a buy rating to a neutral rating in a report on Wednesday, January 31st.
-Susquehanna raised their price target on Southwestern Energy from $6.50 to $7.00 and gave the company a neutral rating in a report on Monday, March 4th.
-Finally, Mizuho raised Southwestern Energy from an underperform rating to a neutral rating and raised their price target for the company from $6.00 to $9.00 in a report on Monday, February 26th.
-One equities research analyst has rated the stock with a sell rating, ten have issued a hold rating and four have assigned a buy rating to the stock.
-According to MarketBeat.com, Southwestern Energy currently has an average rating of Hold and a consensus price target of $7.86.
+Mizuho raised Southwestern Energy from an underperform rating to a neutral rating and increased their target price for the stock from $6.00 to $9.00 in a report on Monday, February 26th.
+Citigroup increased their target price on Southwestern Energy from $8.00 to $8.24 and gave the stock a buy rating in a report on Friday, January 12th.
+UBS Group increased their target price on Southwestern Energy from $6.00 to $6.25 and gave the stock a neutral rating in a report on Thursday, January 18th.
+Stifel Nicolaus reissued a hold rating and issued a $6.60 target price (down from $8.50) on shares of Southwestern Energy in a report on Tuesday, January 23rd.
+Finally, Susquehanna increased their target price on Southwestern Energy from $6.50 to $7.00 and gave the stock a neutral rating in a report on Monday, March 4th.
+One analyst has rated the stock with a sell rating, ten have given a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Southwestern Energy currently has a consensus rating of Hold and an average target price of $7.86.

-Southwestern Energy (NYSE:SWN – Get Free Report) last issued its earnings results on Thursday, February 22nd.
-The energy company reported $0.17 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.13 by $0.04.
+Southwestern Energy (NYSE:SWN – Get Free Report) last announced its quarterly earnings data on Thursday, February 22nd.
+The energy company reported $0.17 EPS for the quarter, topping analysts’ consensus estimates of $0.13 by $0.04.
 Southwestern Energy had a return on equity of 11.74% and a net margin of 23.87%.
-The business had revenue of $1.69 billion during the quarter, compared to analysts’ expectations of $1.29 billion.
-During the same period in the prior year, the firm posted $0.26 EPS.
-Southwestern Energy’s quarterly revenue was down 49.9% compared to the same quarter last year.
-On average, sell-side analysts predict that Southwestern Energy will post 0.67 EPS for the current fiscal year.
+The company had revenue of $1.69 billion during the quarter, compared to the consensus estimate of $1.29 billion.
+During the same quarter last year, the company earned $0.26 EPS.
+The company’s quarterly revenue was down 49.9% on a year-over-year basis.
+As a group, equities analysts expect that Southwestern Energy will post 0.67 EPS for the current year.

 Institutional Investors Weigh In On Southwestern Energy

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Price T Rowe Associates Inc. MD grew its stake in shares of Southwestern Energy by 4,550.6% during the first quarter.
-Price T Rowe Associates Inc. MD now owns 21,735,368 shares of the energy company’s stock worth $108,678,000 after purchasing an additional 21,268,002 shares during the period.
-Kimmeridge Energy Management Company LLC acquired a new position in Southwestern Energy in the fourth quarter valued at about $120,352,000.
-Invesco Ltd. grew its stake in Southwestern Energy by 269.1% in the first quarter.
-Invesco Ltd. now owns 13,958,070 shares of the energy company’s stock valued at $100,079,000 after acquiring an additional 10,175,992 shares during the period.
-State Street Corp grew its stake in Southwestern Energy by 21.5% in the first quarter.
-State Street Corp now owns 55,933,972 shares of the energy company’s stock valued at $401,047,000 after acquiring an additional 9,882,224 shares during the period.
-Finally, Renaissance Technologies LLC boosted its position in shares of Southwestern Energy by 61.6% during the first quarter.
-Renaissance Technologies LLC now owns 25,513,925 shares of the energy company’s stock worth $127,570,000 after buying an additional 9,729,900 shares during the period.
+Several hedge funds and other institutional investors have recently made changes to their positions in SWN.
+Price T Rowe Associates Inc. MD increased its stake in shares of Southwestern Energy by 4,550.6% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 21,735,368 shares of the energy company’s stock valued at $108,678,000 after buying an additional 21,268,002 shares during the period.
+Kimmeridge Energy Management Company LLC acquired a new stake in shares of Southwestern Energy in the 4th quarter valued at $120,352,000.
+Invesco Ltd. increased its stake in shares of Southwestern Energy by 269.1% in the 1st quarter.
+Invesco Ltd. now owns 13,958,070 shares of the energy company’s stock valued at $100,079,000 after buying an additional 10,175,992 shares during the period.
+State Street Corp increased its stake in shares of Southwestern Energy by 21.5% in the 1st quarter.
+State Street Corp now owns 55,933,972 shares of the energy company’s stock valued at $401,047,000 after buying an additional 9,882,224 shares during the period.
+Finally, Renaissance Technologies LLC increased its stake in shares of Southwestern Energy by 61.6% in the 1st quarter.
+Renaissance Technologies LLC now owns 25,513,925 shares of the energy company’s stock valued at $127,570,000 after buying an additional 9,729,900 shares during the period.
 86.97% of the stock is owned by institutional investors and hedge funds.

 Southwestern Energy Company Profile